-From up here you get your first glimpse of the Ladner Creek Trestle!
+From up here, you get your first glimpse of the Ladner Creek bridge!

-Watch you step as you walk/slide downhill to a small viewing area on the other side of the tunnel.
+Watch you step as you walk/slide downhill to a small viewing area of Ladner bridge on the other side of the tunnel.

 Ladner Creek Trestle Hike Stats

-How to get to the Ladner Creek Trestle from Vancouver
+How to get to Ladner Creek Trestle from Vancouver

-Finding the trailhead isn’t the easiest.
+Finding the Ladner creek trailhead isn’t the easiest.
 It took us a few tries before we eventually found the correct pull off.